Multivariable Behavioral Change Modeling of Epidemics in the Presence of Undetected Infections: Simulation Study

 We use estimation of the reproductive number to assess the impact of ignoring undetected cases and to compare the SIHRD and SIR compartmental structures due to its epidemiological importance.
 Across simulations $k = 1, ..., K$, each model's estimated $\hat{\mathcal{R}}_0(t)$ was computed and compared to the true $\mathcal{R}_0(t)$ using the root mean squared error (RMSE) computed as $\sqrt{\frac{1}{K}\sum_{k = 1}^K \left\{ \hat{\mathcal{R}}_0(t) - \mathcal{R}_0(t)\right\}^2}$ at each time point $t$.
 In Figure \ref{fig:sim_r0RMSE}, we present RMSE at the first and last time point to illustrate estimation prior to behavioral change occurring (start) and after behavioral change has reduced transmission (end).
 RMSE and the posterior distribution of $\mathcal{R}_0(t)$ from one simulation across all time points are provided in Supplementary Figures 1 and 2.

 First, we find that models that do not incorporate any behavioral change have very poor estimation of transmission at both the start and end of the epidemics, as indicated by the large RMSE values for the models with no alarm.
 In assessing estimation of the reproductive number when the presence of undetected cases is ignored, we observe only minimal differences in RMSE of $\mathcal{R}_0(t)$.
 This is consistent with previous literature indicating that the estimation of the reproductive number is unaffected by under-detection when there is a constant detection probability \citep{cori2013new, gostic2020practical}.
 Inspecting the posterior distributions of all parameters in the SIHRD models (Supplementary Figures 4-6), we find that while the transmission parameters ($\beta$, $k$, $\alpha$) were generally similar in distribution whether or not undetected infections were incorporated into the modeling, the parameters associated with the length of the infectious period were biased such that $\pi^{(IH)}$ was larger and $\pi^{(IR)}$ was smaller than their true values.
 Since hospitalizations over time are observed, ignoring undetected infections increases $\pi^{(IH)}$ as there are less infected people available to be hospitalized.
 In combination, the tradeoff between these two probabilities ends up having minimal impact on the estimation of $\mathcal{R}_0(t)$.
 Evaluating the posterior distributions of SIR model parameters (Supplementary Figures 7-9), we see minimal changes in the posterior distributions when undetected infections were incorporated or ignored.
 Thus any differences in the reproductive number would be a result of differences in the number of susceptibles over time.
 However, as the simulated epidemics are infecting a relatively low proportion of individuals in a large population, incorporating undetected infections has only a minor impact on the total number of susceptible individuals and therefore on the estimated $\hat{\mathcal{R}}_0(t)$.
+Since there are minimal differences in estimation between models that do and do not incorporate undetected infections, we focus the remaining results on the more flexible model where undetected infectious are incorporated into the model structure.